 Los Angeles Nursing Home Resident Bill of Rights

-Residents of California nursing homes are granted specific rights under state and federal laws โ the Nursing Home Residents’ Rights.
+Residents of California nursing homes are granted specific rights under state and federal laws, such as California Health & Safety Code § 1599.1 and 42 C.F.R. § 483.10.
 These rights are designed to protect them from mistreatment and abuse.
-Some of the key rights include:
+Some of these rights include the following:

-- The right to be treated with respect and dignity.
+- Nursing home residents have the right to be treated with respect and dignity.

-- The right to live free from abuse, neglect, and improper restraints.
+- They have the right to live free from abuse, neglect, and improper restraints.

-- The right to access timely and appropriate medical care.
+- Residents have the right to access timely and appropriate medical care.

-- The right to select your doctor and be involved in health care decisions.
+- They also have the right to select their doctor and be involved in health care decisions.

-- The right to handle your finances or entrust them to a reliable person.
+- They have the right to handle their finances or entrust them to a reliable person.

-- The right to have private visits and communicate with loved ones.
+- Residents have the right to have private visits and communicate with loved ones.

-If you believe a nursing home has violated any of these rights, our Los Angeles nursing home abuse attorneys are here to help you take legal action.
+If you believe your loved one’s nursing home has violated any of these rights, our Los Angeles nursing home abuse attorneys may be able to help you take legal action.

 Causes of Abuse in Nursing Homes